panglinxia22/melb-travel/README.md

 ## Features
-Home Page: A welcoming introduction to Melbourne with links to major sections.
+-Home Page: A welcoming introduction to Melbourne with links to major sections.
-Tours: A list of of Melbourne's best attractions.
+-Tours: A list of of Melbourne's best attractions.
-Servies: A list of main packeges of services .
+-Servies: A list of main packeges of services .
-About us: Introduced our company's story, vission and our team as well as the latest customer's comments.
+-About us: Introduced our company's story, vission and our team as well as the latest customer's comments.
-Contact us: Allows users to get in touch for inquiries or support.
+-Contact us: Allows users to get in touch for inquiries or support.

 ## Technologies Used
-HTML5 and CSS3: For structure and styling of the website.
+-HTML5 and CSS3: For structure and styling of the website.
-JavaScript (Vanilla JS): For interactivity, dynamic content, and page navigation.
+-JavaScript (Vanilla JS): For interactivity, dynamic content, and page navigation.
-EmailJS: For handling the contact form submissions.
-Google Fonts: Icons used throughout the website.
+-Google Fonts: Icons used throughout the website.

 ## File Structure

-melbourne-travel-website/
+-melbourne-travel-website/
 │
 ├── index.html                 # Home page
 ├── pages/